FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 - easyconfig is package, version, toolchain
 - toolchain is compiler, base libraries
-- environment is complex
-- Modules and Easybuild manage complexity
+- environment is complex, Modules and Easybuild manage it
 - easyconfigs will build and run the same for everyone
+- and everywhere (new OS, toolchain, etc.)

 ---